 Impact

-In 2023 we produced 4435 items.
-It important for us not to contribute to the overproduction of new goods.
+In 2024 we produced 4551 items.
+It important for us not to contribute to the overproduction of new goods, and to exist at a healthy scale.

 Currently, imported LENZING™ ECOVERO™ rayon is 42% of our fabric, locally purchased conventional cotton is 30%, locally purchased deadstock linen is 10%, imported certified fair trade cotton is 5%, imported cotton spandex jersey is 2%, and imported cotton denim 1%.
 All of our product pages list the fibers used in each product.

 Our dyer partners currently source their dyes from the local market.
-We are in the R+D phase of finding a more transparent source for our dye chemicals that is OEKO-TEX certified.
-We plan to transition to 100% OEKO-TEX certified dyes and/or natural dyes in 2025.
-We are also in R+D towards adding local botanical dyes and bio-pigments to our processes, as well as waste water recycling.
+We are in the R+D phase of finding a more transparent source for our synthetic dye chemicals that is OEKO-TEX certified.
+We are also in R+D towards adding more local botanical dyes and bio-pigments to our processes, as well as developing waste water recycling systems to both reduce water consumption but also to sequester dye waste.
 We have identified our hand dye processes as a crucial area for improvement, and it is a major focus for change for us.

-We have phased out our use of shell buttons.
+We are phasing out our use of shell buttons, and when we finish our existing stock will only be using plastic buttons.
 The logo patches on our large Partare Totes are made of leather, and aside from that our only non-vegan material is silk fabric, which is in less than 2% of our designs.
 We use only fabrics made from natural fibers, aside from the spandex in our 2% spandex stretch denim and in our 5% spandex cotton jersey.

 99% of our garment packing bags and shipping bags are 100% home compostable.
 We currently source them from https://www.invisible-company.com/.